John D. Lavelle: Vietnam War

 US combat commanders believed it vital to let US aircraft defend themselves by attacking SAM sites and MiG airfields rather than waiting for a SAM site to launch a missile or a MiG to attack.
-Communiqués from the overall US commander in South Vietnam, General Creighton Abrams, to the Joint Chiefs of Staff (JCS) in Washington sought authority to destroy the MiG threat and recommended immediate strikes on Bai Thuong, Quan Lang, and Vinh airfields.
+Communiqués from the COMUSMACV, General Creighton Abrams, to the Joint Chiefs of Staff (JCS) in Washington sought authority to destroy the MiG threat and recommended immediate strikes on Bai Thuong, Quan Lang, and Vinh airfields.
 The JCS denied these requests, but urged commanders to make maximum use of authority allowable under existing Rules of Engagement.

 On November 8, 1971, Admiral Thomas H. Moorer, the Chairman of the Joint Chiefs of Staff, arrived in South Vietnam and personally approved a request from Lavelle to attack the MiG airfield at Đồng Hới.
 Moorer even reviewed the bomb damage assessment results that day, before departing.
 Mission results also went to the Pentagon.
 Instead of questioning the mission, the JCS only suggested more careful planning.

 In a top-secret November 12 message to Moorer, Admiral John S. McCain, Jr., Commander-in-Chief of the U.S. Pacific Command (Abrams' boss), warned, "I am deeply concerned over the mounting threat that the enemy's integrated air defense network has posed against the B-52 force."
 He said that "the enemy is more determined than ever to shoot down a B-52."
 On November 21, McCain sent another top-secret communiqué to Moorer, asking again for more authority to bomb North Vietnamese targets.
 McCain made specific reference to the preplanned strikes previously authorized by Moorer himself.
 Moorer, in a top-secret November 28 response, expressed understanding, but declined to grant additional authority.

 Secretary of Defense Melvin R. Laird visited South Vietnam on 8 December and met privately with Lavelle in Saigon.
 At this meeting, Lavelle later asserted, Laird "told me I should make a liberal interpretation of the rules of engagement in the field and not come to Washington and ask him, under the political climate, to come out with an interpretation; I should make them in the field and he would back me up."
 In 2007, Laird confirmed giving this direction to Lavelle.
 Lavelle said he conveyed this information to Abrams, and "General Abrams said he agreed with Secretary Laird."